Accessibility at the Gallery

 The Gallery has a wheelchair accessible flat and level path located between Christ Church Cathedral and Cathedral Place on Georgia Street.
 This takes you through the courtyard and to the Gallery entrance.
 A grey plaque with directional signage for this route is at street level on Hornby Street.

-An accessible and all gender washroom with grab bars and wheelchair clearance is located on the bottom floor level below the exhibition levels, and accessible via the elevator.
-There are also two gendered multi-stalls bathrooms accessible via stairs.
+An accessible, all-gender washroom with grab bars and wheelchair clearance is located on the lower level and can be reached by elevator.
+Two multi-stall gendered washrooms are available via stairs.

-The main floor Gallery has large windows for natural light while the upper mezzanine gallery uses fluorescent lights.
+The main floor features natural light from large windows, while the mezzanine level uses fluorescent lighting.

-Most artwork labels and other signage have colour contrast to increase visibility.
-Our exhibitions do not have tactile or braille signage for blind or low vision visitors.
-Elevator buttons include braille.
+Most artwork labels and signage include colour contrast to enhance visibility.
+While we do not currently offer tactile or braille exhibition signage, elevator buttons include braille.

-Visitor Services staff are present and willing to assist.
-All staff have received disability awareness training.
+Our Visitor Services team is always available to assist, and all staff have received disability awareness training.

 Financial Accessibility